akashgajbhare/git-respo-first/Instruction_for_parameter.md

 }
 here you want to pass self_id

-This POST-Api for Update the Status like Appoved, Discarded API- http://13.232.145.240:1337/UpdateStatus
+This PUT-Api for Update the Status like Appoved, Discarded API- http://13.232.145.240:1337/UpdateStatus

 send Parameter like this field Name :